 3-How to determine y bar for a right angle-case-1?

-How to determine the y bar for a right angle-case -1?
+How to determine y bar for a right angle-case-1?

 For more information about the difference between case-1 and case-2, please refer to post-2.

-Using a horizontal strip to get y bar for a right angle- case-1.
+Using a horizontal strip to get the y-bar for a right angle- case-1.

-We will start by using a horizontal strip to get the value of the y bar or the Cg vertical distance to the y-axis.
+We will start by using a horizontal strip to determine the y-bar value or the Cg vertical distance to the y-axis.

 y bar value for a right angle triangle- case-1 with a horizontal strip.